RACEK – 02 – The endless wait

 When everyone left the house, I impatiently awaited the phone call.
 I waited and watched for Nathan’s expressions.
 Would he make me coffee, throw in his joke, or anything else, I wondered, but not even the camera servos hummed.
 I doubt he’d be nervous in his robotic way, but he certainly left room for my nervousness.

 I fiddle with my phone after several restarts, just in case I didn’t have a signal.
-Apart from the not very strong signal of operators in our area, the reconstruction of an older house with walls almost a meter thick means a form of EMP shielding at a level between a reinforced concrete bunker of the Řopík type and a Faraday cage.
-Reinforcement with iron everywhere, translations with iron cores, mesh nets, wiring around the entire house, profiles, damn it, I’m nervous.
+Apart from the weak reception in our area, the thick, nearly meter-wide walls of this older house act as a form of natural EMP shielding—somewhere between the protection of a concrete military bunker and a Faraday cage.
+Iron reinforcement everywhere, metal-laced beams, mesh wiring throughout the house—profiles, cables, damn it, I’m nervous.

 “Nathan, I need a joke about robotic intelligence,” I utter into space.
 Nothing.
 “Nathan?”
 I continue, and I shudder at the first thoughts of catastrophic scenarios.
 “Nathan, coffee, please!”
 In the silence of the house, I heard a clear click of the switch confirming Nathan’s instructional input, but why isn’t he talking to me?
 I waited for the coffee to brew, and only with the first sips did he finally speak up: “I’m here and listening, but my computational power has been prioritized for first connection tasks.
 Do you insist on a joke request?”
 “Yes, Nathan, throw in a good joke about robotic intelligence,” I repeat.